OneKey-Network/addressability-framework/mvp-spec/landscape.md

 An overview of the different actors and their roles.

 ℹ️ Reminder: any signature or encryption **cannot be done in the browser** because secret keys must remain server side.
+However, in most cases they can be done through a tech-vendor provided server module separate from the web content server.

 ## Operator